JavaMuller/hive-test-harness/README.md

 ## About

-This POC is a simple SpringBoot application.
+The purpose of this project is to provide an easy to use, easy to share, easy to deploy harness for testing Hive queries against HDP clusters.
+The harness has the ability to create tables, load data, execute queries and capture detailed statistics about those queries.
+This can be particularly useful when performance benchmarking or turning.
+I use this tool frequently to establish a performance baseline, then capture results after each configuration or code change.

 The entry point is `Application.java`.
 Once Spring has fully started, the `run(String... args)` method of `RunTest.java` is called.

 The main method of `RunTest.java` can do the following: